ASTR 1210 (O'CONNELL) STUDY GUIDE

 history of the surfaces of all other solid bodies investigated

-- Owing to weathering and crust recycling, old craters
+- Owing to weathering and crust recycling, older craters

-- But we have still been able to identify
+- Nonetheless, we have been able to identify

 over 150 large fossil